VedantSinghThakur21/asp-cranes-structured/SETUP_FINAL_TEMPLATE.md

 Wait for: `✅ Server running on port 3001`

+Press Ctrl+C to exit logs.

-## Step 5: Test the template
+## Step 6: Test the template

-1. Go to your CRM application
+1. Go to your CRM application (http://103.224.243.242)
-2. Navigate to Templates or Template Builder
+2. Navigate to Quotations → Templates
 3. You should see "Final Template" in the list
-4. Select it and create a quotation
+4. Create or edit a quotation and select "Final Template"
-5. The quotation PDF should now have:
+5. Preview the quotation - it should now have:
-   - Yellow header branding (#FFC107)
+   - Clean header with company name
-   - Client Name, Email, Quote Number on the left
+   - Company address and contact info
-   - Prepared By and Date on the right
+   - Client info on left, Prepared by on right
+   - "Pricing" section header
-   - Pricing table with yellow headers
+   - Table with **YELLOW headers** (#FFC107)
+   - Professional totals section
-   - Editable Terms & Conditions with bullet points
+   - Terms & Conditions with bullet points

+## What Was Fixed

+### 1. **Proper Element Types**
+   - Changed from unsupported types (`section`, `company`) to supported types (`custom_text`, `company_info`)
+   - Now renders actual content instead of debug info

+### 2. **Yellow Table Headers**
+   - Updated `EnhancedTemplateBuilder.mjs` to read `tableHeaderBg` from style
+   - Template now uses `#FFC107` (yellow) for table headers
+   - Matches your Jamestown Project design exactly

+### 3. **Clean Layout**
+   - Two-column layout: Client info (left) + Prepared by (right)
+   - Proper spacing and typography
+   - Professional appearance matching working template

-## Features of the Final Template
+## Template Features

+### ✅ Visual Design
+- Yellow table headers matching your image
+- Clean, professional layout
+- Proper spacing and typography
+- Black text on white background

-### Editable Content
+### ✅ Editable Content
-All text in the template can be edited through the template builder:
+All text can be edited:
-- Company name and address
+- Company name and info
 - Client information labels
-- Pricing section header
+- Pricing header
-- Terms & Conditions title and content
+- Terms & Conditions
-- All other text elements
+- All table labels

-### Yellow Branding
-- Header background: Yellow (#FFC107)
-- Table headers: Yellow (#FFC107)
-- Clean, professional look matching your design

-### Bullet Point Terms
+### ✅ Bullet Point Terms
-Terms automatically format as bullet points:
+- Automatic bullet formatting
-- Each line becomes a bullet point
+- Each line becomes a bullet
-- Proper spacing and indentation
-- Clean, readable format
+- Clean, readable style

 ## Updating Default Terms

-You can set default terms in Company Settings:
+Set default terms in Company Settings API or database:

 ```bash
 docker exec -it asp-cranes-structured-postgres-1 psql -U postgres -d asp_crm -c "